ikketimnl/wos-voicechat-counter/README.md

 A Discord bot that coordinates synchronized attacks in **Whiteout Survival** by announcing a voice countdown so all players hit their targets at the same moment.

 ---
+## Wiki

+We made a github wiki for the bot with all kinds of guides (ai generated) you can find it all [here](https://github.com/ikketimnl/wos-voicechat-counter/wiki)
+---

 ## ✨ Features